cldwalker/atomfiles/README.md

 ## Description
-This is my personal atom config which includes my preferred packages and keybindings.
-My config is centered around having vim keybindings, using clojure(script) and web development.
+This is my atom config which fully reproduces my keybindings and installed packages 🎉.
+My config is centered around web development workflows and primarily using clojure and vim keybindings.
 This config is being used on osx with atom version >= 1.37.0.

 ## Setup